-This course aims to furnish students with up-to-date information in molecular biology and bioinformatics as they relate to human disease.
-All modules are core for this programme reflecting the named degree.
-A mixture of teaching and learning methods will encourage students to both understand and apply technologies to given problems.
-The bioinformatics elements contain a large practical content to ensure that graduates from this programme are competent end-users of the technology.
-Integration of bioinformatics and molecular medicine will be emphasised and demonstrated throughout the programme.
+This course aims to furnish students with up-to-date information in molecular biology as it relates to human disease.
+The molecular biology technologies are covered in the core modules of the course and the option modules allow students to focus their interests towards some of the main areas of application of these technologies.
+A mixture of teaching and learning methods will encourage students to understand and apply technologies to given problems.
 The students will also learn a variety of presentation skills to ensure they are effective communicators of science.